 R-CNN, Fast R-CNN, Faster R-CNN

-R-CNN was invented based on CNN extracting features from the entire image.
+R-CNN [2] was invented based on CNN extracting features from the entire image.
 It can detect features of each region and that is close to human's recognition process.
 First, in R-CNN, region proposal is extracted from the input image.
 Then, we do recognition for the proposed region.
-Fast R-CNN is an improvement of R-CNN model to reduce the execution count of the CNN Detector.
-Faster R-CNN is an improvement of Faster R-CNN model to make the region proposal which is a bottleneck in Faster R-CNN better.
-Faster R-CNN integrates small regions having similar features, and chooses an area where an object is likely to exist.
+Fast R-CNN [2] is an improvement of R-CNN model to reduce the execution count of the CNN Detector.
+Faster R-CNN [3] is an improvement of Faster R-CNN model to make the region proposal which is a bottleneck in Faster R-CNN better.
+Faster R-CNN integrates small regions having similar features and chooses an area where an object is likely to exist.

 RESEARCH METHODOLOGY

-Overview
+Introduction

+In this chapter, There are descriptions of proposed method how to recognize the label on the pole.

+Overview of the System – Flow Chart

 The overview is shown in Figure below.
 Our proposed method can be divided into three processes.
 A process of extracting a label from a photograph, a process of image processing on the cut of image, and a process of zing the output.